dblock/code.dblock.org/_posts/2015/2015-04-28-slack-bot-real-time-messaging-api-integration-tutorial.markdown

 The slack-api gem uses eventmachine to listen on events from Slack.

 {% highlight ruby %}
-client = Slack.realtime
+client = Slack::RealTime::Client.new

 client.on :hello do
-  # Slack successfull connected ...
-  logger.info 'Successfully connected.'
+  puts 'Successfully connected.'
 end

 client.on :message do |data|
   # respond to messages
 end

-client.start
+client.start!
 {% endhighlight %}

 ### Respond to Messages